 There is a sense of resoluteness and self-assuredness in the story as they experience being taken to the edge of their own self-knowing.
-The two courses they attended appear to have started a journey of thinking and learning that led to growth and transformation.
-Their story gestures to a move towards more reflexive thinking and opening of a new worldview that finds them in a place they did not expect.
+The two courses they attended appear to have helped them start a journey of thinking and learning that led to growth and transformation.
+Their story gestures to a move toward more reflexive thinking and opening of a new worldview that finds them in a place they did not expect.

-In figure 1 three photos are presented by a participant side by side with simple titles for each one.
-The images came without further interpretation, the additional interpretive text has been added by the authors.
-They depict a transformation in worldview and an unfolding experience in which what was already always there shows itself in unexpected ways by the simply act of noticing different perspectives.
-This speaks to a slowing down, getting closer and a pathic thinking approach.
+In Figure 2, three photos are presented by a participant side by side with simple titles for each one.
+The images came without further interpretation, and the additional interpretive text has been added by the authors.
+They depict a transformation in a worldview and an unfolding experience in which what was already always there shows itself in unexpected ways by the simple act of noticing different perspectives.
+This speaks to a slowing down, getting closer, and a pathic thinking approach.